A Reconsideration of Care: Pursuing Gender-Equal Care for Global Health and Wellbeing

 Rachel Murphy, University of Oxford

-Susanne YP Choi, Cai Xiaomin, Chen Lingxi, Alicia Barry, The Chinese University of Hong Kong.
+Susanne YP Choi, Xiaomin Cai, Lingxi Chen, The Chinese University of Hong Kong.

 “Gender Ideology” and Care: Defining the Family in the Sex Education Debates in Poland, Agnieszka Kościańska, University of Warsaw